SkidderMC/FDPClient/README.md

 ## For the bright future!
 因为UnlegitMC Team内部原因，Liulihaocai#3747退出开发团队
+FDP may continue to update and is looking for suitable candidates Most developers remain the same, but we have lost liulihaocai

 ## Issues
 If you notice any bugs or missing features, you can let us know by opening an issue [here](https://github.com/UnlegitMC/FDPClient/issues).